DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/axes.md

-# React Chart - Scales, Axes and Grid
+# React Chart - Scales, Axes, and Grid

 The axes and grid improve the visualized data's readability: axes display series point arguments and values; the grid connects series points and axis values.